jmkristian/AREDN-dnsmore/server/README.md

-Here's how to set up a DNS server on Ubuntu or Debian.
+Here's how to set up a name server on Ubuntu or Debian.
 ```bash
 sudo bash
 apt-get update